 PTSD Triggers Can Be Many Things

 To point out, (C)PTSD triggers can be something we see, hear, feel, taste, smell, or think about.
 Either way, triggers also manifest from any reminder of one’s past trauma.
 Essentially, these class of triggers stem from something that reminds us of a trauma event.
 Which in turn, causes intense emotional and physical reactions.
 These “reactions” include anxiety.
-Next, morphs quickly to a deafening panic attack.
+Next, the anxiety quickly morphs into a deafening panic attack.
 You know, the kind where you lose your hearing.

 Well, except for the sound of your heart beat.
 Only, your accelerated heart beat feels and sounds like you are in a pitch black trunk of someone’s Chrysler 300.
 Particularly, blaring gangsta rap music and bass produced by four sub-woofers and two amplifiers.
 Finally, the panic attack evolves.
 Inevitably, we slip seamlessly into a full blown (C)PTSD episode.

 Above all, most people with our disease, will continue to have the same triggers forever.
 Unless of course, their (C)PTSD triggers are alleviated through therapy and self-management.

 As you just read, (C)PTSD triggers are typically curated by our senses.
 For someone with (C)PTSD, a trigger can be the least suspecting thing.
 In fact, not long after diagnosis, my husband faced constant triggering from a family member.
 The member of the family was the trigger.

 First of all, this person wasn’t present for any of my spouse’s traumatic events, what-so-ever.
 The never ending issue was that they always spoke to him using an aggressive and demeaning tone.
 Almost as if my husband was less of a man and should be reminded of this.
 Any time someone brought this reckless person up in conversation it was bad news for my husband.
 Even the very sight of them would engage the (C)PTSD roller coaster.